SG Primary Firm Order – Subscription Flow

 My role

-As the sole designer in the company, I led the end-to-end design process for the deal configuration experience across both investor-facing (web and mobile) platforms and internal systems.
-I collaborated closely with product managers, engineers, and key stakeholders—especially the PCM (Private Capital Markets) team—to understand the diverse deal structures and translate them into a flexible, scalable design solution.
+As the sole designer at the time, I led the end-to-end design process for the deal configuration experience — from internal systems to how it would be presented on investor-facing platforms.
+I collaborated closely with product managers, engineers, and key stakeholders — especially the PCM (Private Capital Markets) team — to deeply understand the diverse deal structures and translate them into a flexible, scalable design solution.

 Key Responsibilities